 Cost: Free

-If handsome knights, secret passageway and eerie dungeons are for you, then you will feel right at home exploring the ancient castle in Muiden.
-Muiderslot is one of the best known and most authentic looking castles in the country, hosting many years of Dutch history within its walls.
+If handsome knights, secret passageways and eerie dungeons are for you, then you will feel right at home exploring the ancient castle in Muiden.
+Muiderslot is one of the best-known and most authentic-looking castles in the country, hosting many years of Dutch history within its walls.
 Having been around for over 700 years, the castle is great for adults and kids alike, to learn firsthand what life was like in the middle ages.

 Cost: €13.50